aarefjev/cf_demo/README.md

 # Test Project CF - Arte #

-# Major disclaimer - I am really sorry, some of the code was not tested properly, some of the code is simply replaced with a big comments - my biggest problem here - my free time, I have none.
-All thanks to my 1 year old daughter :(
+## Major disclaimer - I am really sorry, some of the code was not tested properly, some of the code is simply replaced with a big comments - my biggest problem here - my free time, I have almost none right now. ##
+More information can be found under "Descriptions of the solutions" - but many options are dependant on why we are doing this - and in this case it's just to give us some basis for further discussion.

+## How to run ##
+I have two option to run it:
+ - simple
+ - not so much. definitely non-conventional method.

+Simple:
+	Step 0: Clone git repo under some server location.
+In my case it was http://arte.test/ (yup - right into the root directory, but should also work in a sub-directory of the server)
+	Step 0.1: make sure web erver will have writing permissions in /simple directory as a temporarily folder with sub-folder structure will be created there
+	Step 1: Point your loader into following location: $simple_send_url  = 'http://arte.test/simple/consumption.php';
+	Step 2: Have fun - in my sample on a 4 Core Ubuntu 64bit it took about 60 seconds to process 10,000 requests (with about 7 server errors)
+	Step 3: How to vew results?
+Point your browser to the following location: http://arte.test/simple/preview.html <- very basic, yet functional interface and I know how to make a lot more out of it if needed

+Hard:
+	Step 0: Clone git repo under some server location.
+In my case it was http://arte.test/ (yup - right into the root directory, but should also work in a sub-directory of the server)
+	Step 0.1: make sure web erver will have writing permissions in your folder/root directory directory as a temporarily folder with sub-folder structure will be created there
+	Step 1: run ./start_server.sh from the linux command line (I hope you have php_cli & php_sockets installed on your server and port 8889 is not in use?)
+	Step 2: point your loader into http://server.ip:8889 Step 3: Have fun!
+It took for 10k requests about 2 seconds to be processed in exacly same way as in a "Simple" solution.

+## My own testing results ##
+	Right.
+I tested two solutions with 10,000 messages.
+Simple took approximately 1 minute (60 seconds) to process with about 7 or so 500 Errors from the server.
+Hard - took about 2 seconds.
+At least 30 times faster.
+I wonder what results would be if everything was written in Node.js...

+## Solutions Tested (but please take a look at Questions that I have as well) ##
+	Simple solution is straightforward enough.
+Hard - is a lot more fun as I've essentially written as specilised web server and had a lot more ideas on how to use that solution (make it multifunctional and use web sockets to draw graphs / show stuff on map in browser in real time).

 ## Few Questions First ##
  - How many simultaneous users do we expect (at the peak)?
  - From what locations?
 All other the world?
  - How much load to expect?
  - How much level of the security is needed?
 Is the data coming from the users or from the "trusted" sources?
 Do we have to check for validity of the requests?
  - Is it going to be one client and lot's of requests or messages from all over the world from thousands of clients?
 (From Mobile phones apps for example) or is it one (or only few) payment service providers that will feed us those transfer messages?
 This is really important to find where our bottlenecks are.

   Many users - bottleneck is most likely number of sockets (if we are taking sockets approach and by default php has a limit of 1024 sockets as far as I remember, but we can always recompile PHP with a different number in mind) and we have to think about load balancing and for socket's it's not a trivial "install AWS Load balancer and set an auto scaling group" task.